 Now, are you ready for the secret to crispy fried potatoes with a fluffy interior?

-For the olives, I used Castelvetrano Olives from Mario Foods, which are bright green (brighter than most green olives) and processed in brine rather than cured in vinegar, which means they aren’t as bitter and salty as other olive varieties.
+For the olives, I used castelvetrano olives, which are bright green (brighter than most green olives) and processed in brine rather than cured in vinegar, which means they aren’t as bitter and salty as other olive varieties.

 Although they’re typically paired with wine and cheese, I paired them with fried potatoes because they’re buttery and meaty, the perfect complement to potatoes.